An Aesthetic Philosophy of Librarianship

 That’s a given for any library manager.
 We compare ourselves, statistically-speaking, to our peers, and then try to figure out what they are doing better than us so we might improve.
 Strategic planning is an excellent tool for bench-marking growth.
 Setting and pursuing goals is vital to continuous improvement–who would not agree with that?

-However, as the title of my philosophy statement suggests, I believe good libraries are about a very special kind of aesthetic user experience whose impact or value or information content cannot be measured in ways that would ever rationally justify them (libraries are intangible goods after all) from the business perspective which is always being foisted upon us.
+However, as the title of my philosophy statement suggests, I believe good libraries are about a very special kind of aesthetic user experience whose impact or value or information content cannot be measured in ways that would ever rationally justify them (libraries are intangible goods after all) from a business perspective like QA.
 There is no cost/benefit analysis that will justify the expense of an academic research library.
-(It reminds me what was said before cutting the school lunch program, “We tried it but didn’t see results.”)
-Therefore, I am especially mistrustful of reliance upon overly rationalized processes and externally imposed business measures like QA when it comes to library management, but most especially when they threaten to change the priorities of the academic library to value only that which can be counted, measured or valued by “the plan.”
+(It reminds me what was said by Trump before cutting the school lunch program, “We tried it but didn’t see results. . . “) Therefore, I am especially mistrustful of reliance upon overly rationalized processes and externally imposed business measures like QA when it comes to library management, but most especially when they threaten to change the priorities of the academic library to value only that which can be counted, measured or valued by “the plan.”

 If the library’s budget must be tied only to measurable, institutional outcomes of “student success” (graduation rate, retention, enrollment, persistence, employment rate, transfer rate, and other business objectives of the institution) or “student learning success” (how well they students do on an information literacy test), this will change the priorities of the academic library into something that is not recognizable as an academic library.